api3dao/dapi-management/scripts/README.md

 This command constructs the Merkle tree based on the data, signs the root, and updates `current-hash.json` in the specified directory.

+### 3. Verification:

-3. After running the script, confirm that `current-hash.json` is updated with the new Merkle root and the signature.
+- After running the script, confirm that `current-hash.json` is updated with the new Merkle root and the signature.

 ## Data File Details

 - **current-hash.json:** Stores the state of the Merkle tree.
-Updated by the script with each execution, recording the new Merkle root, its signature, and the timestamp.
+Updated by the script with each execution, recording the new Merkle root, signatures, and the timestamp.

 - **previous-hash.json:** Stores the state of the previous Merkle tree.
 This is used to present the user with a diff view between the previous and current states.